mtik00/alpine-debug-image/README.md

 # mtik00/debug

-This project builds an Alpine image with some debugging tools.
+This project builds an Python Alpine image with some debugging tools.
 The intent is to have a small image that's easily runnable somewhere like kubernetes.

 ## Building